enoch-sit/boilerplate-accounting-nodejs-typescript/Guide/TestingGuide.md

      ADMIN = 'admin',
      SUPERVISOR = 'supervisor',
      ENDUSER = 'enduser',
-     USER = 'enduser'  // USER is an alias for ENDUSER }
+     USER = 'user'  // USER is an alias for ENDUSER
+   }
    ```